 - 1. The Necessary Conditions for Making Any Use of Observational Results - 2.
 Quantum Mechanics as a Natural Generalisation of Ordinary Causal Description - i.
 The New Kinematics of Quantum Mechanics - ii.
 The Subjective Character of the Idea of Observation-Schematising the Observer as a Postulate - iii.
 The Classical Idea of Isolated Objects and the Quantum-Mechanical Concept of an Open System - 3.
-The View in a Nutshell
+The (Neo-)Bohrian View in a Nutshell

-Our view in a nutshell:
+The (neo-)Bohrian view in a nutshell:

 - QM is, in the sense of what it objectively describes, about probabilities.
-These are understood to be (to use von Neumann's phrase) "given from the start",\ - i.e., as objectively (i.e., non-contextually) associated with a given concrete measurement context.
+These are understood to be (to use von Neumann's phrase) "given from the start",\ - i.e., as objectively (i.e., non-contextually) associated with a given concrete measurement context (cf. Myrvold's concept of 'epistemic chance')